Christmas in Iceland: The Yule Lads

 STÚFUR (Stubby) The tiniest brother has a big appetite.
 His favorite is stealing the crust off pans.

-Fortunately, over time they seem to have picked up a few manners from visiting Icelandic homes and these days like to leave little presents in the shoes of nice children.
+Fortunately, over time these lads seem to have picked up a few manners from visiting Icelandic homes and these days like to leave little presents in the shoes of nice children.

 Are you still in search for a gift to leave in someone‘s shoe or put under a tree?
-An Icelandair Gift Certificate might be just what you have been looking for.
+An Icelandair Gift Certificate might be just what you've been looking for.

 Text by Sigríður Ásta Árnadóttir.